Why Apollo Had a Flammable Pure Oxygen Environment - Vintage Space

 It was pressurized oxygen on the launch pad that was the problem.
 To mimic the pressure differential of 5psi inside the cabin against the vacuum of space, the spacecraft had to be pressurized with 16psi at sea level.
 That played a big part in the Apollo 1 fire.

 It was only after the Apollo 1 fire that NASA changed the cabin environment for launch; it was too late to change the cabin for the full mission.
 When the spacecraft was on the launch pad, it was an oxygen-nitrogen mix.
-That gas picture was bled out and replaced with pure oxygen for the remained for the mission.
+Those gases were bled out and replaced with pure oxygen for the remained for the mission.

-There was even more evidence that pure oxygen under pressure was dangerous; I talked about some previous oxygen fires that *should* have warned in an old blog post for Scientific American.
+There was even more evidence that pure oxygen under pressure was dangerous; I talked about some previous oxygen fires that *should* have been red flags in an old blog post for Scientific American.

 Sources, beyond the linked article: “The Apollo Spacecraft, Volume IV January 21, 1966 — July 13, 1974.”
 Ivan D. Ertel and Roland W. Newkirk with Courtney G. Brooks; Mike Gray.
 Angle of Attack: Harrison Storms and the Race to the Moon; Chariots for Apollo, available online here.
 This is also part of a book section I wrote ages ago that never got published.